The South Coast Repertory Story

 During the 1990s, the theatre continued to expand.
 Subscriber numbers grew to 18,000 per season and the annual budget reached $8 million.
 SCR solidified its national reputation for play development, helped by strong annual support from The Shubert Foundation.
 As the decade continued, additional funders such as The James Irvine Foundation helped SCR launch new programs that would support playwrights.
 Writers were discovered, nurtured and then championed.
 Margaret Edson, whose Wit premiered at SCR in 1995, won the 1999 Pulitzer Prize for Drama.
 Donald Margulies, whose Sight Unseen and Collected Stories originated at SCR before achieving New York success, won the 2000 Pulitzer for Dinner with Friends, which had premiered elsewhere but had an influential second production at SCR before its New York staging.
-Other playwrights who had multiple premieres at SCR also became familiar names in theatres across America: Amy Freed, Craig Lucas, Howard Korder, Keith Reddin, Octavio Solis and Richard Greenberg, who has had nine commissioned world premieres at SCR.
+Other playwrights who had multiple premieres at SCR also became familiar names in theatres across America: Amy Freed, Craig Lucas, Howard Korder, Keith Reddin, Octavio Solis and Richard Greenberg, who has had 10 commissioned world premieres at SCR.

 For all of SCR's accomplishments, its history is marked by years when several major events coincided; 1998 was such a year.
 That summer, following its 35th Anniversary Season, SCR launched the Pacific Playwrights Festival, its most ambitious new play project to date.
-Funded by a $175,000 grant from The Andrew W. Mellon Foundation, the first Pacific Playwrights Festival (incorporating the venerable Hispanic Playwrights Project) included one world premiere and workshops or staged readings of seven more new plays.
+Funded by a $175,000 grant from The Andrew W. Mellon Foundation, the first Pacific Playwrights Festival (incorporating the venerable Hispanic Playwrights Project) included one world premiere and workshops or staged readings of seven additional new plays.
 In subsequent years, the program was further strengthened by increased funding from The Shubert Foundation and multi-year grants from The James Irvine Foundation.

 By the end of 1998, SCR began to pursue its long-held expansion goal when the Segerstrom family made an additional donation of land along the south side of the facility.
 That land, along with a similar donation to the neighboring Orange County Performing Arts Center, established an arts campus called Segerstrom Center for the Arts.
 Within weeks, SCR received its first gift of more than $1 million, when Henry and Stacey Nicholas gave $1.28 million—eventually doubling their gift to $2.5 million to name the renovated Second Stage the Nicholas Studio—and launched "SCR: The Next Stage" campaign, initially to raise $40 million.
 Renowned architect Cesar Pelli was enlisted for both The Center's and SCR's expansion, with SCR's construction beginning first.
 Pelli designed a sweeping new front for SCR, which would incorporate the existing building and the addition.

 The focal point of Pelli's expansion design was a 336-seat proscenium stage.
-In front of it would be the common lobby, and behind it would be three stories of offices for education, a Green Room, technical facilities and four new classrooms.
+In front of it would be the common lobby and, behind it, would be three stories of offices for education, a Green Room, technical facilities and four new classrooms.